 Always locate the sampling points in positions to which smoke may reasonably be expected to travel.
-It is usually better to locate the sampling pipe directly in the airflow (for example, across the return air register of an air conditioning unit).
+For example, do not expect ceiling mounted sampling points to operate satisfactorily if air flow from air-conditioning systems keeps the cool smoke from an incipient fire from reaching ceiling level.
+In this instance, it is usually better to locate the sampling pipe directly in the airflow (for example, across the return air register of an air conditioning unit).